VirusWarZone/Viruses/README.md

 ## About VirusWarZone

-VirusWarZone is a site that stores and distributes viruses for people to tesdt for themselves, it is mostly for people without to resources to find these things themselves, or the time.
-The site gets taken down frequently, so we made this repository.
+VirusWarZone is a used to be a site that stored and distributed viruses for people to test for themselves, it is mostly for people without to resources to find these things themselves, or the time.
+The site got taken down frequently, so we made this repository.

 ## GNU GENERAL PUBLIC LICENSE